|Discussion boards (Reddit, Gitter, Bitcoin Talk Forum, etc.)||Where blockchain developers hang out online|

 Several specialized marketplace sites are targeted to those with blockchain skills and experience and offer a better caliber of talent than other, more general sites.

-Do Not Ignore Events and Meetups
+Events and Meetups

 Attending a blockchain or cryptocurrency event is a great source of networking and can help you connect with qualified developers that may have availability to take on your project as they finish another or in addition to their existing workload.
 Cryptocurrency conferences are becoming very common in local areas and worldwide, so it should be fairly simple to find a conference in your specific area of need.